Mojeca1008/WD-FINALPROJECT/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
+**- What is the project?**
+A luxury website for Dior Perfume showcasing their fragrance collections and brand story.
-- Whats the purpose
+**- Whats the purpose?**
+To promote Dior's elegance and artistry in perfumes while offering an immersive user experience.
-- What are key components
+**- What are key components?**
+The key components of this website include multiple pages featuring the Home, About, Contact, and School History sections.
-- What technology used and how it is used
+**- What technology used and how it is used?**
+HTML/CSS: For structure and luxury-focused design.
+JavaScript: Enhancing interactivity and animations.

 ### Key Components
 <!-- TODO: List of Key Components -->